mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 |   TLS record n |     | TLS record n+1  |  ....
 +----------------+     +-----------------+
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-tcpls-frames title="TCPLS frames in TLS records"}
+{: #fig-tcpls-frames title="The first TLS record contains three TCPLS frames"}

 ## Multiple Streams

-TCPLS expands the service provided by TCP with streams.
+TCPLS extends the service provided by TCP with streams.
 Streams are
 independent bidirectional bytestreams that can be used by applications to
 concurrently convey several objects over a TCPLS session.
 Streams can be opened by the client and by the server.